 There are termly meetings between class teachers and parents and an end of year report.
-If your child has additional needs they will have a SEND Support Plan with specific targets.
+If your child has additional needs they will have an IEP with specific targets.
 These will be reviewed and new ones set in a termly meeting with the class teacher.
-Carclaze School has an open-door policy and staff are happy to meet with parents on request to provide updates and feedback or to respond to questions.
+Carclaze School has an open door policy and staff are happy to meet with parents on request to provide updates and feedback or to respond to questions.